-- Producing shoddy work, taking shortcuts and cutting corners
+1. Producing shoddy work, taking shortcuts and cutting corners

-- Hiding mistakes from managers and colleagues
+2. Hiding mistakes from managers and colleagues

-- Gossiping, insulting & badmouthing colleagues
+3. Gossiping, insulting & badmouthing colleagues

-- Delegating tasks that do not need to be delegated
+4. Delegating tasks that do not need to be delegated

 If this issue comes to you and cannot be resolved informally, then an investigation may be necessary.
 If the delegator does not have a legitimate case, raise a grievance through the company grievance procedure and take appropriate action, including formal disciplinary process.

-- Slacking off and taking long breaks
+5. Slacking off and taking long breaks

-Firstly, the manager should have an informal discussion with the employee.
+If this occurs, and is affecting productivity, the manager should have an informal discussion with the employee.
 They may draw a line in the sand, and outline expected improvements.
 Subsequent instances may require a performance improvement plan.
 If the issues persists then disciplinary action may need to be considered.

-- Taking credit for another employee’s work
+6. Taking credit for another employee’s work

 Speak to the individual to ascertain if it is a one off or mistake or regular issue and try to remedy informally.
 If unable to remedy speak to your manager who will speak to the individual and demand a stop to it.
 Then put measure in place so it doesn’t happen again in the future.

-- Taking time off sick when it is unnecessary to do so
+7. Taking time off sick when it is unnecessary to do so

 Conduct a return to work interview.
 This in itself may deter the employee.
 Persistent short term absence can be addressed through short term absence procedure.
 Involve, where appropriate, an occupational health specialist and obtain medical evidence if absences become frequent.